 Here are the tools and supplies you’ll need to nail this repair:

 - Axle stand

 - Bungee cord

 - Permatex brake lube

-You’ll find many of tools and supplies I use here on the “Brake repair tools page” and if you need brake system parts, check out the Parts Geek link below.Get up to 80% Off Dealer Prices on Brakes Replacement Parts!
-Shop Now at Parts Geek!
+You’ll find many of the tools and supplies I use here on the “Brake repair tools page” and if you need brake system parts, check out the Amazon link below.Amazon Brake Parts

 - Remove wheel

 - Pop hood and loosen brake fluid reservoir cap one turn